sslab-gatech/Rudra-Artifacts/README.md

 This script downloads each target package under `rudra-poc/rudra-recreate` directory and runs `docker-cargo-rudra` command on each of them, making sure that the bug location is found in Rudra's output.
+"Finished running Rudra for (package)" means that Rudra was able to reproduce the bugs know for that package.
 This script is multi-threaded, and our machine with AMD EPYC 7452 (32-core) took 7 minutes for the first run and 2 minutes for the subsequent run.